martinhristov90/CSintroduction/Chapter2/Chapter2Exercises.md

 ### 3.Write two assignment statements that do the following:

-   * 1.Create a new variable, temp, and assign it the value 24.
+   * 1. Create a new variable, temp, and assign it the value 24.
-   * 2.Convert the value in temp from Celsius to Fahrenheit by multiplying by 1.8 and adding 32; make temp refer to the resulting value.
+   * 2. Convert the value in temp from Celsius to Fahrenheit by multiplying by 1.8 and adding 32; make temp refer to the resulting value.
          What is temp’s new value?

 ### 4.For each of the following expressions, in which order are the subexpressions evaluated?